-- Glue the finished face (2) to the end of the toilet paper tube with the blue stripe.
-To do this, fold the three tabs downward along the dotted line and glue them to the edge of the toilet paper tube.
+- Glue the face (2) to the end of the toilet paper tube after you have attached the antennae.
+To do this, fold the three tabs down along the dotted lines and glue them to the edge of the toilet paper tube.

-- Glue the rear section (4) of the chickadee to the other end of the toilet paper tube in the same way.
+- Glue the rear section (3) of the butterfly to the other end of the toilet paper tube in the same way.

-- Glue the front and back sides of the wings together (6a + 6b und 7a + 7b).
+- Glue the front and back sides of the wings together (4a + 4b und 5a + 5b).

 - Fold the tabs on the wings upward along the dotted lines.
-Glue the wings on the right and lefts sides of the chickadee’s back.
+Glue the wings on the right and left sides of the butterfly’s body.

 Once your child has chosen a craft pattern to color, he or she should color the individual parts before cutting them out.
 That will help prevent the smaller parts from tearing or creasing during coloring.

-Why not make a colorful mobile with the chickadee and her flying friends!
+Why not make a colorful mobile with the butterfly and her flying friends?